Undergraduate BSc (Hons)

 Introduction to Sports Biomechanics

-This module will introduce you to the fundamental principles of mechanics and biomechanics.
-You will learn how to collect and analyse, and interpret basic biomechanical data in relation sports performance.
+Learn core principles of mechanics and biomechanics, collecting and analysing movement data to optimise human performance.
+You will learn how to collect, analyse, and interpret basic biomechanical data in relation to sports performance and understand the application of these principles to optimising human performance.

 Year two